DUI Test Refusal in Las Vegas

 Contact a Nevada DUI Test Refusal Attorney Today

-If you have been arrested for DUI refusal after you failed to provide a breath, blood or urine sample, contact an experienced Las Vegas DUI defense lawyer to discuss the particular facts of your case.
+If you have been arrested for DUI refusal after you failed to provide a breath, blood or urine sample, contact an experienced Las Vegas DUI lawyer to discuss the particular facts of your case.
 Attorney Joel M. Mann is experienced in fighting the DUI refusal case in Las Vegas, Clark County and the surrounding areas of Nevada.

-If you refused to take a field sobriety test or a breath or chemical test in conjunction with a DUI allegation there is still a possibility to overcome the consequences of the refusal.
+If you refuse to take a field sobriety test or a breath or chemical test in conjunction with a DUI allegation there is still a possibility to overcome the consequences of the refusal.
 Contact the Law Office of Joel M. Mann to talk about your DUI charge.
 There are still many defenses and strategies that your DUI defense attorney can use to either reduce or dismiss the DUI charge and get your license back.
 Contact Joel Mann at (702) 474-6266 for a free consultation about your alleged DUI offense.